Like a Storm: History

 Their subsequent single, "Wish You Hell" peaked at #17 on the Mainstream Rock chart.
 It combines hard rock with delta blues into a sound referred to as "Voodoo Metal", and features slide guitar, jaw harp, and mandolin alongside a heavy rock band track.
 The third single, "Become the Enemy", peaked at number 11 on the same chart.

 The band is signed to Another Century Records.
 The band's second full-length studio album, and first with record label support, "Awaken the Fire", is also one of the first releases from Another Century.
 It was written, produced & recorded by the band.
 Featuring updated versions of the tracks on "Chaos Theory, Pt.
 1" along with 4 new tracks, the album was released on 24 February 2015.

 In 2015, the band toured in support of Hellyeah alongside of Devour the Day and play festivals including Rock on the Range and Rocklahoma.
 They also played at Bay City River Roar 2015 in Michigan, along with Devour the Day and Three Days Grace.
 The band also toured all across Europe supporting the release of "Awaken the Fire".
+In 2016, they played with many bands such as Righteous Vendetta and OverKast.

 On 10 May 2018, Like A Storm announced that their upcoming third album, titled Catacombs, will be released on 15 June 2018.

 On 18 May 2018, the band released their latest single "The Devil Inside" off of Catacombs.
 That same day they released a music video for the track and announced the album would be released on 22 June 2018.